Resilient Cities: Design Learning From Beirut’s Tragedy

 The aftermath of a crisis is a challenging situation for a society to navigate through.
 Thus, it is imperative, as a profession, that we not let this tragedy be for naught.
 We must learn from it and ensure that our cities have a crisis mitigation and management plan in place right from the very start so that no societies in the future need ever be subjected to this degree of destruction again.

 Today, Beirut attempts to salvage and rebuild a society up from the rubble of what was once a cultural capital to be reckoned with.
-Oneistox keeps the city and its people in our prayers and wishes for a resilient and sustainable recovery to its former glory.
+Novatr keeps the city and its people in our prayers and wishes for a resilient and sustainable recovery to its former glory.

 Join 100,000 designers who read us every month